Please also see my All-Time World Cup Team Index.

 RB/LB: Gianluca Zambrotta (Italy)

 Gianluca Zambrotta was one of the best fullbacks in his prime.
 He could play both rightback and leftback.
-He had 98 caps between 1999 and 2010.
-He was a member of the 2006 World Cup winning team.
-He was selected to the team of the tournament.
-He played mainly with Juventus, but also Barcelona in Spain.
+He earned 98 caps or Italy He was a member of the 2006 World Cup winning team.
+He was selected to the Team of the Tournament.
+He also played in 2002 and 2010 World Cup Finals.
+He played mainly with Juventus.
+He also played with Como, Barcelona, AC Milan and Bari.

 DM: Didier Deschamps (France/Juventus)

-Didier Deschamps was only the second captain in history to lift the three big trophies: the Champions League trophy, the World Cup trophy and the European Championship trophy.
-The prime of his career was spent with Marseille and Juventus, where he won a Champions League for each club.
+Didier Deschamps was only the second player in history to captain his team to lift the three big trophies: the Champions League trophy, the World Cup trophy and the European Championship trophy.
+At the club level, he started his career with Nantes.
+The prime of his career was spent with Marseille and Juventus, where he won a single Champions League for both club.
+He earned 103 caps between 1989 and 2000 for France.

 |Didier Deschamps and Zidane|